 Sea slugs are closely related to gastropods, such as sea snails and mollusks, with the main difference being that they don’t have shells.
 Along with leaf sheep, nudibranchs are another species of sea slug.

 2. What looks like sheep’s ears are actually scent and taste receptors.

 Leaf sheep have rhinophores on their heads that look like the ears of a sheep in perspective to their faces.
 They also resemble antennae on insects.
-The lead sheep’s rhinophores have fine hairs that sense chemicals in the water, enabling lead sheep and other sea slugs to find food sources.
+The leaf sheep’s rhinophores have fine hairs that sense chemicals in the water, enabling them to find food sources.

 3. Leaf sheep are tiny.